toramameseven/vbe-client-mini/README.md

 * If the encoding of your vba modules is not convertible to utf8, do not save the modules on utf8.
   Sometimes I do this, and messages in modules become unreadable.
 * At cjk language area, vbs message not work good beside Japanese.
-Please customize your encoding.
+Please customize your encoding on the settings.
 * Sometimes, Excel remain on background.
 You should kill the process on a task manager.
-* When you export modules, vbecm asks "Do you want to export" or etc. in notification window.
-  Unless you click Yes or No, you can not select next command.
+Sorry.
 * Sometimes, you meet export or import error.
-So you recover from a backup file.
+So you recover from a backup excel book.
 * When vbecm is working, [[vbecm]] is displayed on the status bar.
-Check the notification window, if some confirm dialog exists.
-Or some bug includes, please reload your vscode.
+If no vbecm menus displayed with out [[vbecm]] , maybe bugs, please reload your vscode.
 * When you import a sheet module, sometimes you find new empty line at end of module.
 * Sometime, you may see the folder src_GUID.
-It remains when errors occur.
+It stays when some errors occur.
 Please delete it.

 ## Shallow dive